Board of Directors

 Michael Young

 Michael is Professor Emeritus of Psychology at Illinois Institute of Technology.
 At IIT he served as director of the Clinical Psychology Program and as department chair.
 His research addresses cognitive and emotion regulation factors in depression, especially seasonal affective disorder.
 Michael grew up in Chicago and the suburbs and obtained his bachelor’s degree from the University of Chicago and his Ph.D. from Adelphi University.
 As a serious amateur student of classical music and opera he reads and listens widely and collects historical recordings of opera singers, mostly from the 78-era.
 He studied voice in New York and Chicago and took music theory classes at Queens College.
 He has sung in a variety of choruses, including those of the University of Chicago and the Oak Park and River Forest Symphony.
 He also was head of the music committee at K.A.M.
-Isaih Israel Congregation.
+Isaiah Israel Congregation.
 Michael has attended Haymarket regularly since 2013 and also attends the Chicago Symphony and Chicago’s other opera companies.
 In addition, he always finds a way to get to the opera when attending scientific meetings in Europe.
 His hobbies include homebrewing and craft breweries, vegetable gardening, and cheering for the White Sox and Bears.
 While walking daily on the treadmill he watches opera videos.
 Michael is always impressed by Haymarket’s combination of superb musical and theatrical values and looks forward to contributing as a member of the board.

 Jeri-Lou Zike